Folkwise-io/mintbean-cli/README.md

 `mint develop` or `mint dev`

 Starts a local development server to display your code's output (look for `localhost` link).
 Changes to your code automatically updates when you save.

+### Check for styling errors (linting)

+`mint mint` or `mint l`

+Lints the project files to flag any programming errors, bugs, or stylistic errors in your JavaScript code.

 ### Deployment